 Where to Eat Cacio e Pepe in Rome

 Luckily, there is a restaurant just 15 minutes walk from the heart of the Tourist Buzz, that Romans recommend.
 Bello had fond memories of the food from La Salumeria Roscioli while he lived in Rome nearly 10 years ago.
 When we arrived I could instantly see why.

-It’s easy to miss, the door being inconspicuous labeled and what appears to be a local Roman deli counter immediately inside the door.
-We actually walked right by it ourselves despite know what we were looking for.
+It’s easy to miss, the door being inconspicuously labeled, and what appears to be a local Roman deli counter immediately inside the door.
+We actually walked right by it ourselves despite knowing what we were looking for.
 Stepping back and opening that door, represented my favorite dining experience in Rome.

-Once inside, the to the left is a Deli Counter maned by four handsome young Romans who smile quickly before return to their preparations of world class meats, cheeses and charcuterie.
-To the right, round Bistro style tables sit snug against the wall, decked out with young attractive Italian couples.
+Once inside, to the left is a Deli Counter manned by four handsome young Romans who smile quickly before returning to their preparations of world-class meats, cheeses, and charcuterie.
+To the right, round Bistro-style tables sit snug against the wall, decked out with young attractive Italian couples.

 This was our final meal in Rome and I had one thing on my mind Cacio e Pepe.
 I could not leave without indulging in this classic Roman Pasta.

 Best yet, the fifth reason I fell in love with La Salumeria Roscioli, the Cacio e Pepe.
 So perfectly simple, so close your eyes and taste it good, the Gods must have dined on this.
-Umami meets a slight salty, flavor focus on high quality Pecorino Romano cheese, with a sharp pleasing black pepper bite.
+Umami meets a slightly salty, flavor focus on high-quality Pecorino Romano cheese, with a sharp pleasing black pepper bite.
 Roman God was it good.

-Yeah, there it was, the unexpected seventh reason I recommend taking the few minutes walk away from the Wedding Cake building to find La Salumeria Roscioli, free Chocolate Dessert!
+Yeah, there it was, the unexpected seventh reason I recommend taking the few minutes to walk away from the Wedding Cake building to find La Salumeria Roscioli, a free Chocolate Dessert!